balaji1974/python-and-machinelearning/08 - SciKit-Learn/README.md

 # Plot it using Seaborn
 sns.heatmap(conf_mat);

-# Creating a confusion matrix using Scikit-Learn
+# Creating a confusion matrix using scikit-learn
-# Scikit-Learn has multiple different implementations of plotting confusion matrices:
+# scikit-learn has multiple different implementations of plotting confusion matrices:

 # 1. sklearn.metrics.ConfusionMatrixDisplay.from_estimator(estimator, X, y) -
 # this takes a fitted estimator (like our clf model), features (X) and labels (y),